Wills, Trusts & Probate

 Does California have a state estate tax?

-What documents are involved in estate tax planning?
+What documents are typically needed for estate tax planning?